 There are many people in the acting world who have had long and successful careers before being shot in the limelight for their portrayal of a certain television character.

 One great example of this is the case of the outstanding Melissa McBride, or The Walking Dead’s Carol Peletier, as most of us know her.

 Down and personal with Melissa McBride.

-Melissa McBride was born on the 23rd May 1965 in Lexington, Kentucky as one of four children.
+Melissa McBride is 56 years old and was born on May 23, 1965, in Lexington, Kentucky as one of four children.

 Her family left Lexington when she was about six months old and moved around a lot, eventually settling in North Carolina when she was about six years old.

 Her father owned his own business and her mother had studied at the Pasadena Playhouse.

 In 1984, Melissa moved to Atlanta, Georgia, where she still resides today.

 She lives with her two loving cats, Vangeline and Sierra, and her basset hound Lincoln Log – who likes to wear hats and pose for pictures!
 Lincoln originally belonged to Melissa’s best friend who passed away early in 2010.